Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a51)

 <a name="footnote52" id="f52">52</a>:
- _eiga lata--ganga_, that someone married the widow of their brother occurs often, for instance in _Egils saga_, when Egil marries the widow of Þórólf, and later in our present saga when B&oslash;rkr marries Þordis (c.
-14), and so on.
+ _eiga lata--ganga_, that someone married the widow of their brother occurs often in the literature.
+For example, Egil marries the widow of Þórólf in _Egils saga_, and later in our present saga when B&oslash;rkr marries Þordis.
 [↩](#a52)

 <a name="footnote53" id="f53">53</a>:
-  "...he didn't with to let a good woman go."
+  "...he didn't wish to let a good woman go."
 [↩](#a53)

 <a name="footnote54" id="f54">54</a>: